rphlmr/remix-galaxy/playgrounds/remix-client-cache/README.md

  [👉 The code here](./app/routes/_index.tsx)

 # What I try to achieve
-Infinite scroll + client cache merged server data.
+Infinite scroll + client cache merged with server data.

 By default, cached values (our posts) will be swapped with new posts coming from the loader.